Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Case of positive generators

-Nevertheless, the following theorem demonstrates that for Gibbs semigroups with positive generators, an asymptotic behaviour of the trace, such as $\norm{e^{-tX}}_1=\OO_0(f(t^{-1}))$, is compatible with derivatives, at least for smooth functions $f$ that are regularly varying at infinity ($f \in \SR$ as defined in Definition \ref{def-SR}).
+Nevertheless, the following theorem establishes that for Gibbs semigroups with positive generators, an asymptotic behaviour of the trace, such as $\norm{e^{-tX}}_1=\OO_0(f(t^{-1}))\,$, remains valid under differentiation, at least for smooth functions $f$ exhibiting regular variation at infinity ($f \in \SR$ as defined in Definition \ref{def-SR}).

-We begin by stating the following preliminary result, which will be used in the next theorem.
+We start by presenting the following preliminary result, which will be utilised in the next theorem.

-\begin{lemma} Let $X$ be a positive self-adjoint generator of a Gibbs semigroup. \\Then, the function $F(t)=\norm{e^{-tX}}_1\,$ for $t>0\,$ is infinitely differentiable and its $nth$ derivative $F^{(n)}$ satisfies
+\begin{lemma} Let $A$ be a positive self-adjoint generator of a Gibbs semigroup. \\Then, the function $F(t)=\norm{e^{-tA}}_1\,$ for $t>0\,$ is infinitely differentiable and its $n$-th derivative $F^{(n)}$ satisfies

-Moreover, there exists constants $c_n>0$ and $a\in (0,1)$ such that
+Moreover, there exists constants $c_n>0$ and $a\in (0,1[$ such that